nithinbekal/nithinbekal.github.io/_posts/2015-05-17-rake-db-reseed.md

 # lib/tasks/db.rake
 namespace :db do
-  desc 'Drop, create, migrate then seed the development database' task reseed: [ 'db:drop', 'db:migrate', 'db:seed' ] do
+  desc 'Drop, create, migrate then seed the development database' task reseed: [ 'db:drop', 'db:create', 'db:migrate', 'db:seed' ] do
     puts 'Reseeding completed.'
   end
 end
 {% endhighlight %}

-This describes a `db:reseed` task which is dependent on the 3 other tasks.
+This describes a `db:reseed` task which is dependent on the 4 other tasks.
 The dependencies get executed first and then the given block.
 The block is optional,